nodejs/node/doc/api/domain.markdown

 The returned function will be a wrapper around the supplied callback function.
-When the returned function is called, any errors that are thrown will be routed to the domain's `error` event.
+When the returned function is called, any errors that are thrown will be routed to the domain's `'error'` event.

 #### Example